vivekthak88/Full-Stack-Project/README.md

 # Bath Bomb Shop.com

 ### Background:
 This is a full-stack project developed during our DigitalCrafts boot camp.
-Our goal was to fully incorporate frontend and backend concepts we've learned in class to create a website that has a functional database with tables linked to a frontend UI with validated user login and registration capabilities.
+Our goal was to incorporate frontend and backend concepts we've learned in class to create a website that has a functional database with tables linked to a frontend UI with validated user login and registration capabilities.

 ### Site Deployment:
 https://fizzyfizzybathbombs.herokuapp.com/